awsdocs/aws-iot-docs/developerguide/create-device-cert.md

-# Create a Client Certificate Using Your CA Certificate<a name="create-device-cert"></a>
+# Create a client certificate using your CA certificate<a name="create-device-cert"></a>

 You can use your own certificate authority \(CA\) to create client certificates\.
 The client certificate must be registered with AWS IoT before use\.
-For information about the registration options for your client certificates, see [Register a Client Certificate](register-device-cert.md)\.
+For information about the registration options for your client certificates, see [Register a client certificate](register-device-cert.md)\.

 ## Create a client certificate \(CLI\)<a name="create-device-cert-cli"></a>